-The healthcare sector represents almost 18% of U.S. GDP as of December 31, 2020, nearly \$4 trillion in annual spend and is growing at nearly 6% annually, according to the Center for Medicare and Medicaid Services.
+The healthcare sector is expected to represent over 18% of U.S. G.D.P. in 2021, currently represents over \$4 trillion in annual spend, and is expected to grow at 6% annually, according to the Center for Medicare and Medicaid Services.
 Annual spend in the healthcare industry is estimated to include \$194 billion on Research and Development and approximately \$36 billion annually is spent on Sales and Marketing to help those products and services reach target providers and patients.
-Given the size and attractive dynamics, the healthcare sector represents an important end-market for a wide variety of companies, ranging from those that are healthcare focused, such as Life Sciences or HCIT companies, to a broad range of non-healthcare focused companies, such as commercial real estate, staffing and waste management.
+Given the size and attractive dynamics, the healthcare sector represents an important end-market for a wide variety of companies, ranging from those that are healthcare focused, such as Life Sciences or HCIT companies, to a broad range of other diversified companies, such as commercial real estate, staffing and waste management.